 As we talked about last March, initial capital expenditure (capex) budgets announced by public E&Ps for the upcoming year can provide a good benchmark for how they are currently thinking about their assets.
 When compiled together, the budgets offer insight into the trajectory of a region’s production.
 However, those budgets can change.
-In our most recent Upstream Outlook, we analyzed how the capital budgets of some of the largest public independents changed for 2019 and the impact to our production outlook.
+In our most recent Upstream Outlook, we analyzed how the capital budgets of some of the largest public independents changed for 2019 and the impact on our production outlook.
 Today’s Energy Market Commentary will provide an overview of currently planned capital spending in 2019.

 On average, E&Ps in our sample increased their drilling and completion (D&C) budgets by 10% compared to initial plans throughout 2018.
 Higher commodity prices drove management teams to accelerate capital spending.
 That exuberance didn’t last.
 Following a $30 price correction to finish 2018, E&Ps highlighted capital discipline and a decline in capex for 2019.
 Now that we’ve taken a closer look at these capex plans for 2019, what trends do we notice?